marvinGitHub/object-storage/Readme.md

 - AFTER_STORE — dispatched after an object has been persisted (and locks released).
 - OBJECT_SAVED — dispatched when the main object data file is written (before metadata/stub).
 - METADATA_SAVED — dispatched after metadata has been written.
+- STUB_CREATED — dispatched after a class stub has been created.
-- STUB_SAVED — dispatched after a class stub has been written.
+- STUB_REMOVED — dispatched after a class stub has been removed.
 - BEFORE_LOAD — dispatched before an object is loaded.
 - AFTER_LOAD — dispatched after an object has been loaded.
 - BEFORE_DELETE — dispatched before an object is deleted.
 - AFTER_DELETE — dispatched after an object has been deleted.
 - CACHE_CLEARED — dispatched when the in-memory cache is cleared.
+- SHARED_LOCK_ACQUIRED — dispatched when a shared lock is acquired.
+- EXCLUSIVE_LOCK_ACQUIRED — dispatched when an exclusive lock is acquired.
+- LOCK_RELEASED — dispatched when a lock is released.
+- SAFE_MODE_ENABLED — dispatched when safe mode is enabled.
+- SAFE_MODE_DISABLED — dispatched when safe mode is disabled.
+- LIFETIME_CHANGED — dispatched when an object’s lifetime value changes.
+- OBJECT_EXPIRED — dispatched when an object reaches/exceeds its lifetime and expires.

 Event constants are defined in melia\ObjectStorage\Event\Events.